EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 ### Unique Output Files (Priority: low)
 Adding a clarifying string to the output files by making 'extra' non-empty allows the code to be run multiple times without overwriting previous output.
 Improve this process by having the required folders automatically created.

+### Pair-Produced Particle Contact (Priority: medium)
+Pair-produced positrons are tracked but they are not counted if they contact the calorimeter.

 ######################################
 # Assumptions
 ######################################